Sign up to our Newsletter

 Reviewed: 01/22/24

-If you’ve decided you want to become a lawyer and keep seeing the terms JD and LLM, read on to learn the key differences between these degrees and which one is right for you.
+If you want to become a lawyer, but aren’t sure of the differences between JD and LLM, read on to learn more.

-This article will go over the main differences between these degrees, their admission requirements, and tips on how to choose which one is right for you.
+This article will cover the main differences between these degrees, their admission requirements, and tips on choosing the right one.

 LLM Vs. JD: Key Differences

-To easily distinguish between the JD vs. LLM degrees, here’s a summary of their key differences, as referenced by US News.
+To distinguish between the JD vs. LLM degrees easily, here’s a summary of their key differences:

-Now, let's break down the differences between a JD and a lawyer even further.
+Now, let's break down the differences between a JD and a lawyer.

 1. Different Experience Levels

-A Juris Doctor (JD) is meant for students without any prior legal education or experience.
-While they may have pre-law majors, JD students have no prior graduate law experience.
-A JD provides students with the necessary skills to begin practicing law.
+A Juris Doctor (JD) is for students without legal education or experience.
+A JD provides students with the skills to begin practicing law.

-On the other hand, a Master of Laws (LLM) is a master’s program that is typically taken after students complete their JD.
-Foreign-trained attorneys who need lessons in American jurisprudence often also complete LLMs.
-Accordingly, this degree is meant for people with prior legal education and experience.
+On the other hand, a Master of Laws (LLM) is a master’s program taken after students complete their JD.
+Foreign-trained attorneys who require lessons in American jurisprudence may complete LLMs.
+This degree is meant for people with prior legal education and experience.

 2. Different Certifications

-While a JD is the minimum requirement to practice law in America, an LLM is an optional additional degree lawyers can obtain to advance their knowledge.
+A JD is the minimum requirement to practice law in America.
+An LLM is an optional degree to advance a skillset further.

-A JD covers the basics to prepare students for jobs as lawyers, but LLMs go beyond these basics and allow students to specialize in their desired field of law, such as Intellectual Property or Family Law.
+A JD covers the basics to prepare students for jobs as lawyers.
+LLMs go beyond these basics and allow students to specialize in their desired field of law, such as Intellectual Property or Family Law.

 An LLM is also generally more theoretical than a JD to help students formulate their own opinions on policies and laws.